yogajulianp/yogajulianp/README.md

 - 👋 Hi, I’m @yogajulianp
-- 👀 I’m interested in web engineer
-- 🌱 I’m currently learning JavaScript, node.js, typeScript
-and still focus for study and practice
+- 👀 I’m interested in software engineer and still focus for study and practice
 - 📫 How to reach me ...
 GitHub.com/yogajulianp